kamranmuazzam/uloom/documents/questionbank/surgery/II/II-A_B_eye.typ

 + Define chalazion.
 (DU-13Ja, 12Ju)
 + Mention the treatment of chalazion.
 (DU- 13Ju)
 + Write short note on: Chalazion (DU- 18Ja, 15Ju, 12Ja)
-+ A12 years old girl presented with painful nodular swelling in right upper eyelid away from lid margin for 5 days.
++ A 12 years old girl presented with painful nodular swelling in right upper eyelid away from lid margin for 5 days.
 (DU-16Ju)
   + What is your diagnosis?
   + How will you treat the case?
   + What complications may occur if untreated?